🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 with mlflow.start_run(run_name=f"exp_{datetime.now().strftime('%Y%m%d_%H%M%S')}"):

-# 1. environment information
+# 1. Environment info

 mlflow.log_param("python_version", sys.version)